Orthodontic Therapy and the Airway: An AAO White Paper Review

 However, Christian Guilleminault highlighted a reduction in the ideal size of the upper airway can lead to abnormal breathing over time, initially with flow limitation, then with a progressive worsening toward full-blown OSA.2> Rarely would testing at the completion of orthodontics demonstrate a compromise.
 It is the stressful breathing night after night that compromises the airway and makes people more prone to breathing issues during sleep.

-The AAO white paper does highlight a paper that attempts to answer the question about compromise later in life.
+The AAO white paper highlights a paper that attempts to answer the question of compromise later in life.

 “One such study assessed dental extractions as a cause of OSA later in life with a large retrospective examination of dental and medical records… The study concluded that the prevalence of OSA was essentially the same in both groups, and that dental extractions were not a causative factor in OSA.”